josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 Don't get me wrong; that's still usually a good thing.
 The new set is generally preferable to the old set.

-Regardless, though: we should be incredibly wary of any product that claims it's eliminated the complexity—destroyed it, removed it, turned it into nothing—without acknowledging whatever they did, and however good it might be, still has distinct disadvantages.
+Regardless, though: we should be incredibly wary of any product that claims it's eliminated the complexity—destroyed it, removed it, turned it into nothing—without acknowledging that action brings its own downsides.

 A frontend-focused example might be code tooling.
 In the days before the bundlers and compilers we have now (Webpack, Vite, etc.), shipping a minimal code bundle that worked well across all browsers and platforms was wildly complex.
 These days, it's close to trivial.
 But the complexity isn't gone; it's just usually locked inside a little Pandora's box called `node_modules`, and you know well that it still very much exists if you've ever suddenly found your project completely unworkable by some failing somewhere in the toolchain.

 As a more real-world example: watering crops at scale is a hard problem, and I don't think any modern farmer would want to go back to the way things used to be done a century or two ago.
 Still, though: implementing and maintaining a technologically sophisticated irrigation system comes with its own set of hard problems.
 The complexity is not less (if anything, it's more), but it's shifted to a new area.
-The farmer might not feel it every day, but when they do, they feel it much more acutely.
+The farmer doesn't feel it every day, as they would if they were trying to water their crops manualy.
+But when they do, they feel it much more acutely.

 <CalloutPlusQuote>